*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 For beginners it’s definitely time well spent in getting acquainted with a world that many last saw in high school physics.

-The FCC spectrum repack — taking place between September 2018 to July 2020 — hasn’t helped matters, which is why it’s important to cross-reference the signal report’s list of stations with several other sources (which I’ll detail below).
+The FCC Channel Repack — which took place between September 2018 to July 2020 — hasn’t helped matters, which is why it’s important to cross-reference the signal report’s list of stations with several other sources (which I detail below).

 TVFool is run by volunteers and you can post station discrepancies you find in the forum, which will eventually get incorporated in their database.